vintagechocolate/SBA320-Movie/README.md

 # Movie Mania

-Movie Mania is a web application built with React, Redux Toolkit, and the OMDb API.
+Movie is a web application built with React, Redux Toolkit, and the OMDb API.
 It allows users to search for movies, view details, and create a watchlist.

 ## Technologies Used